-It is necessary to check the mechanical stability of the cantilevered fibre probe before frequency and dissipation shifts can be interpreted.
-Because of its high aspect ratio, the glass fibre may undergo lateral deflections under axial loading.
+It is necessary to check the mechanical stability of the cantilevered fiber probe before frequency and dissipation shifts can be interpreted.
+Because of its high aspect ratio, the glass fiber may undergo lateral deflections under axial loading.
 The probe would experience lateral deflections as a result of this coupling, leading to frequency and dissipation shifts unrelated to the intrinsic interfacial mechanical response.

 The onset of buckling is estimated using Euler’s column theory~\cite{timoshenko1936theory}.
 Since the probe consists of a hollow cylindrical glass capillary, its bending stiffness is characterized by the second moment of area